 Name Туре Required?
-Notes targetViewId string yes ID of the destination view. objectId string no ID of any object associated with the view.
+Notes targetViewId string yes Navigation ID of the destination view.
+(For a remote plug-in, this property must identify a view created by the same plug-in.) objectId string no ID of any object associated with the view.
 (For a global view, this field is not required.) customData any no A custom data structure passed to the view.